lambdatoast/lambdatoast.github.com/_posts/2014-09-20-the-point-of-abstraction.markdown

 the solution for SuccessorProblem *must* work for SuccessorOfFortyOneProblem, and all of the possible instances of SuccessorProblem.

-Anyway, when engaging in communication and deliberation related to program design, I propose that you speak and think – or at least just think – in terms of essential vs. non-essential, instead of abstract vs. concrete, as a way to keep yourself, and your team, on the right track.
+Anyway, I propose that, when engaging in communication and deliberation related to program design, you speak and think – or at least just think – in terms of essential vs. non-essential, instead of abstract vs. concrete, as a way to keep yourself, and your team, on the right track.